klein178/JedKleinMoBettaProject/README-JedKlein.md

   What I still need to accomplish:
   - dont let users submit bids if it isnt their turn
-  - check each turn if the game is over; if not, then proceed. if it is over, display results on client screen
+  - check each turn if the game is over; if not, then proceed. if it is over, tell each client if they won or lost and exit the program
+    (as of right now, nothing happens when the game ends)
   - bugfixes

  What I have accomplished so far: